top of page

 A small makeshift market set up under a building with bicycles and carts filled with plants and assorted items.

-WATCH our Intramuros experience on YouTube
+WATCH our Intramuros Experience on YouTube

 Come rain or shine we made the best of the day!
 In this video we explore the tourist hot spots of Plaza San Luis Complex where you can find the Barbara's Heritage Restaurant, The Royal Cafe and the Casa Manila Living Museum.
-We also head to San Agustin Church, Manila Cathedral and Fort Santiago, all while enjoying the sights and sounds of the lively and friendly Manila that we have come to know and love in our month long stay here.

 If you enjoy our video and want to follow more of our adventures please do like and subscribe!
 Your support truly is invaluable to us and we will always strive to produce the best content we can from around the world!

-Your FREE interactive map of the Philippines
+Your FREE Interactive Map of the Philippines

 Check out all of the places we visited in the Philippines courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.